-- Status displays the connection status of the network. - Network displays the type name of network connection. - Connection Type displays as Hardware Ethernet Switch. - Physical Address displays the physical address of the network card used for the network. - MTU specifies the largest packet size permitted for transmissions: - Automatic: sets the MTU (Maximum Transmission Unit at 1500).
+- Status displays the connection status of the network. - Network displays the type name of network connection. - Connection Type displays as Hardware Ethernet Switch. - Physical Address displays the physical address of the network card used for the network. - MTU specifies the largest packet size permitted for transmissions:

-- Automatic by DHCP: sets the MTU according to the DHCP connection - Manual: allows you to manually set the MTU. - HW Switch Ports displays the status of each LAN port. - Click Apply to save the changes.
+- Automatic: sets the MTU (Maximum Transmission Unit at 1500). - Automatic by DHCP: sets the MTU according to the DHCP connection. - Manual: allows you to manually set the MTU. - HW Switch Ports displays the status of each LAN port. - Click Apply to save the changes.

-BROADBAND CONNECTION (CELLULAR)
+BROADBAND CONNECTION

 You can view the properties of your broadband connection (your connection to the internet).
+This connection may be via Ethernet cable.